 A Custodian of Evidence shall release the property upon proper identification being presented by the owner for which an authorized release has been received.
 A signature of the person receiving the property shall be recorded on the original property form.
 After release of all property entered on the property control card, the card shall be forwarded to the Records Section for filing with the case.
-If some items of property have not been released, the property card will remain with the Property and Evidence Section.
+If some items of property have not been released the property card will remain with the Property and Evidence Section.
 Upon release, the proper entry shall be documented in the Property Log.

-Under no circumstances shall any firearm, magazine, or ammunition be returned to any individual unless and until such person presents valid identification and written notification from the California Department of Justice that conforms to the provisions of Penal Code § 33865.
+Under no circumstances shall any firearm be returned to any individual unless and until such person presents valid identification and written notification from the California Department of Justice that conforms to the provisions of Penal Code § 33865.

-The Property and Evidence Section Supervisor should also make reasonable efforts to determine whether the person is the subject of any court order preventing the person from possessing a firearm and, if so, the firearm should not be released to the person while the order is in effect.
+The Property and Evidence Section Supervisor should also make reasonable efforts to determine whether the person is the subject of any court order preventing the person from possessing a firearm and if so, the firearm should not be released to the person while the order is in effect.

-The Bureau is not required to retain any firearm, magazine, or ammunition longer than 180 days after notice has been provided to the owner that such items are available for return.
-At the expiration of such period, the firearm, magazine, or ammunition may be processed for disposal in accordance with applicable law (Penal Code § 33875).
+The Bureau is not required to retain any firearm or other deadly weapon longer than 180 days after notice has been provided to the owner that such firearm or other deadly weapon is available for return.
+At the expiration of such period, the firearm or other deadly weapon may be processed for disposal in accordance with applicable law (Penal Code § 33875).